Working in Harmony With Nanny in The New World

 Fast forward 20-years

-Both parents at home with nanny all-day
+Both parents are at home with the nanny

 The home office

-We’ve all been entertained by seeing the online business meetings held in a room/study, become less than professional because of an escapee toddler barging in, or a cat wandering across the keypad.
+We’ve all been entertained by seeing the online business meetings held in a room/study become less than professional because of an escapee toddler barging in or a cat wandering across the keypad.

 Let’s now go into another room: the kitchen

-Obviously your house is your home; somewhere to relax and be free to roam around at your leisure.
+Obviously, your house is your home, somewhere to relax and be free to roam around at your leisure.
 This is indisputable.
 However, for someone else, that same home is their workplace for their working day.
-Imagine how the nanny feels as her hold on whatever the situation is lost in an instant.
+Imagine how the nanny feels as her hold, on whatever the situation, is lost in an instant.

 Two workplaces that happily co-exist until they overlap and become unharmonious.